77ph/api-layer-for-service-network/README.md

    - 5-6: Create a storage + configure storage via t5_send.py/t5_read.py.
 All reference tasks and reference configure file located in "test" directory.

+**Resume**

+AMQP protocol with RabbitMQ brocker more suitable for POA networks then whisper, but some questions are remain to investigate:

+- choose best instances to create pipeline (it's possible in frame of AMQP)
+- allow and deny accsess for users and nodes to the messaging layer
+- message encryption